learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 choco install cmder -y
 ```

-The binary was installed in `C:\tools`.
+Chocolatey installed the binary in `C:\tools`.
 If you wish to continue the tutorial using Cmder, you should start the binary as an administrator.

 ![Cmder — a portable console emulator for Windows]({% link _blog/installing-docker-and-kubernetes-on-windows/cmder.png %})